-When a business’ administrators are communicating with their employees during a crisis, it’s important they have all the tools necessary to ensure quick, accurate, and easy transmission of alerts.
-One of the most powerful tools included in modern mass communication systems is location-based services, which include GPS tracking, map views, and functions like geofencing.
+When a business’s administrators are communicating with their employees during a crisis, it’s important they have all the tools necessary to ensure quick, accurate, and easy transmission of alerts.
+One of the most powerful tools included in modern mass communication systems is location-based alerts, which include GPS tracking, map views, and functions like geofencing.

 Smartphone apps can figure out a person’s location using GPS and cellular signal technology.
 For example, popular map apps employ these services to show you where you are and where you’re going.
 There are also standalone GPS sensors that you can buy and attach to objects for easy tracking, no smartphone required.
 Location can also be determined by more low-tech methods, such as a simple list of employee addresses.

-Why Use Location Data in Emergency Situations
+Why Use Location Based Alerts in Emergency Situations

 Many emergencies your business might face won’t threaten your entire company.
 For example, say one of your satellite offices experiences a power outage.
 You would like the employees stationed at the affected office to work remotely for the day.
 If you took a location-blind approach to this, you may inadvertently end up sending your entire company home.
 Additionally, many crisis scenarios are high-stress events.
-By using location features, you can carefully target your audience based on geographic location and avoid excess panic and worry.
+By using location based alerts, you can carefully target your audience based on geographic location and avoid excess panic and worry.

 Using Maps in an Emergency

 Perhaps the most obvious way to gather location data is through a map view.
-Maps are incredibly powerful because they can show you at a glance where problems are as well as the people and places that might be impacted by them.
-In the heat of the moment, you might have trouble remembering which office is where.
-And keeping track of your employees’ locations in your head is impossible.
+Maps are incredibly powerful because they can show you at-a-glance where problems are as well as the people and places that might be impacted by them.
+In the heat of the moment, you might have trouble remembering which office is where, and keeping track of your employees’ locations in your head is impossible.
 But with a map, you can access all this information instantly.

 Employee Data to Consider

 One of the most popular security tools in offices around the world today are RFID-enabled ID cards.
 You’ve probably come across these before: credit card-sized plastic rectangles that employees can use to unlock doors electronically, clock in to work, or access business systems.
 By integrating your RFID system with your ENS, you can get real-time updates on employee location and know when your people enter or leave a location.
 Your emergency communication system should be able to send location-based alerts using this RFID check-in data.

 Any worthwhile emergency communication system should not only be able to protect your employees while at their desks, but while they’re traveling for work as well.
 One way to easily import travel data is by integrating your employee notification system with your business’s Corporate Travel Management system, which will automatically update your traveling employees’ locations.
-You can rest assured that you’ll be able to send accurate, relevant messages to your workforce no matter their location.
+You can rest assured that you’ll be able to send accurate, relevant alerts to your workforce no matter their location.

-These days, about 77% of Americans use some kind of smartphone.
+These days, about 81% of Americans use some kind of smartphone.
 These phones are equipped with GPS modules that can transmit geographic coordinates in real-time.
 This is enhanced by the fact that most people carry their cell phones with them at all times, increasing accuracy.
 With your emergency notification app, you can tap into this wealth of GPS information to automatically track where your employees are.
 Luckily, if any of your employees are not comfortable with that, they should be able to opt-out of GPS tracking, ensuring that everyone is happy with their service.

 Geofencing allows you to draw a “fence” around a particular area of the map.
 The system then automatically includes everyone in that area in the audience.
-This can be incredibly useful when one has to immediately send out a notification to those affected by, say, a flash flood.
+This can be incredibly useful when you have to immediately send out a notification to those affected by, say, a flash flood.
 You may not have time to think about which of your groups or locations you should include in your notification.
 But if you’re using a robust notification system with geofencing, you can quickly draw a circle on the map around the affected area, including everyone you need to and excluding everyone you don’t on just one screen.